 This diet plan is organic and we recommend buying as much organic food as much as possible.
 Among other reasons, organic foods have been shown in studies to be more nutritious than conventional foods.
 More importantly, they have not been treated with toxic chemicals or fertilizers that can contribute to inflammation.
 These toxins include pesticides, herbicides, fertilizers from synthetic ingredients or sewage sludge, ionizing radiation, growth hormones, antibiotics.
 Still, if you can’t afford to shop completely organic, don’t be discouraged.
 It’s still better to eat Kale than to eat pizza.

 The anti-inflammatory diet will tell you what to eat and what to avoid.
-It’s rich in inflammation and free-radical fighting antioxidants and also omega-3 fatty acids which also help to minimize and neutralize inflammation in the body.
+It’s rich in normal inflammation supporters, antioxidants and also omega-3 fatty acids which also help to minimize and neutralize inflammation in the body.

 Vegetables— This diet includes a huge variety of organic vegetables with the exception of inflammation producing nightshade vegetables.
 Nightshade vegetables include tomatoes, egg plant, potatoes, mushrooms, and peppers: a lot of things that are frequently found on pizza, all of which are inflammatory.
 Both the paleo and the vegan diets are loaded with nightshade vegetables, which is an inflammatory flaw in both of these diets.
 On this diet plan, you can feel free to eat any other organic vegetables though, like asparagus, beets, and cauliflower, which are three of the best, and other great choices like garlic, kale, peas, spinach, sprouts, microgreens, broccoli, zucchini, and other dark leafy greens.